0glabs/0g-da-client/docs/spec/protocol-modules/storage/overview.md

 ## Overview

-Within the modular structure of the EigenDA protocol, when we consider "storage," we are thinking about the following guarantee:
+Within the modular structure of the ZGDA protocol, when we consider "storage," we are thinking about the following guarantee:

 >> When the minimal adversarial threshold assumptions of a blob are met for any quorum, then on-chain acceptance of a blob implies a full blob is held by honest DA nodes of that quorum for the designated period.